tinythings/logjet/doc/configuration.md

 - `buffer.size` limits the rotating in-memory tail by bytes
 - `buffer.messages` limits the rotating in-memory tail by message count
 - `collector.url` is used by `logjetd replay` when `--dest` is omitted
-- `collector.timeout-ms` controls replay HTTP socket timeout
+- `collector.timeout-ms` controls replay and bridge HTTP socket timeout
+- `upstream.replay` is used by `logjetd bridge` when `--source` is omitted
+- `upstream.retry-ms` controls bridge reconnect delay
+- `upstream.connect-timeout-ms` controls bridge source connect timeout
 - `ingest.protocol` supports `wire`, `otlp-http`, and `otlp-grpc`
 - `file.*` settings are ignored unless `output: file`
 - `buffer.*` settings are ignored unless `output: buffer`